GabrielMoreau/uvmat-doc/help/README.md

 - Intensity < 20: ('black mask') the vector in this place will be set to zero.
 - 20 < Intensity < 200:('gray mask') the vector in this place will be absent.
 - Intensity>200 the vector will be computed The mask corresponding to an image or velocity field can be displayed in the GUI *uvmat* by selecting the check box *view_mask* (*[CheckMask]*) on the upper left.
-  Images with appropriate name can be automatically recognised by *uvmat* and civ functions, see [#a9-Masksandgrids section 9.1].
+  Images with appropriate name can be automatically recognised by *uvmat* and civ functions, see [section 9.1](#91-masks).
   Otherwise file selection by a browser is proposed when *[view_mask]* is selected.
 - *Grid*: List of numbers (in ASCII text) specifying the set of points where the PIV processing is performed.
   It specifies the number of points n and a corresponding list of x and y coordinates expressed in image pixels, as follows